CootCraig/ajax_sinatra_20120618/README.md

 I know the name of the DLL, cvlancli.dll, and have a C header file with the interface, asai_str.h.

-The functions look like this:
+The C functions look like this:

 ```C
 DECLDLL	long asai_close(const void *libPtr, int fd);